amanbasu/TIVAN-indel/README.md

 ### Predict

-For given new indels (example: [test/snp.pos.txt](test/snp.pos.txt) and [test/snp.neg.txt](test/snp.neg.txt)), we use the aforementioned steps ``predict.R" and ``predict.py" to generate the input features, which will be stored in another folder ``test".
-Then, we call ``predict.py" to predict the functional scores.
+For given new indels (example: [test/snp.pos.txt](test/snp.pos.txt) and [test/snp.neg.txt](test/snp.neg.txt)), we use the aforementioned steps `predict.R` and `predict.py` to generate the input features, which will be stored in another folder `test`.
+Then, we call `predict.py` to predict the functional scores.

 ```bash
 python predict.py --path ../test --model ../res/model.json --output ../res/output.txt